Suggested links

 Mesothelioma and Army Veterans

-Veterans who served in the U.S. Army between the 1930s and early 1980s were likely exposed to asbestos, a harmful material that causes mesothelioma.
+Veterans who served in the U.S. Army between the 1930s and early 1980s were likely exposed to asbestos, a life-threatening material that causes mesothelioma.
 The Army relied heavily on asbestos-based products before the risks were well-known.
-Thankfully, U.S. Army veterans with mesothelioma can pursue VA benefits and private compensation.
+Thankfully, Army veterans with mesothelioma can pursue or increase their VA benefits and get private compensation.

 Why Are U.S. Army Veterans at Risk of Mesothelioma?

-U.S. Army veterans that served before the early 1980s could develop mesothelioma and other life-threatening illnesses due to asbestos exposure.
+U.S. Army veterans who served before the early 1980s could develop mesothelioma and other deadly illnesses due to asbestos exposure.

 The exterior of an Army barracks